Things to do in Honolulu

 This is a lovely walk at the end of a hot day, as the lush forest provides excellent shade.
 Bring a flashlight in case you linger too long over the sunset views and start to lose the last bit of daylight on the way down.

-Combine sunset spotting with ticking off some of Hawaii's famous landmarks in these eastern Oahu locations.
+Combine sunset spotting with visiting some of Hawaiʻi's famous landmarks in these eastern Oʻahu locations.

 11. Kualoa Beach Park